 The reason often cited for not capitalizing the personal pronouns pertaining to God is that some references are ambiguous.
 However, there aren’t many of those.
 Instead of not capitalizing any, I would prefer that these pronouns not be capitalized when there is doubt, but capitalized when the reference clearly is to God.
 I find this practice gives God more respect, and it helps the reader to more easily understand the verses.

 One of the big, emotionally charged issues in Bible translation today is how to translate the Greek word ἀδελφοί (brothers).
 Updated releases of the New International Version (2011), the Christian Standard Bible (2017), and others have, in many instances, changed the historical translation of “brothers” or “brethren,” to “brothers and sisters.”
 The NASB 2020 is doing the same.
-We’ll look at 1 Thessalonians 5:14 and Micah 6:8.
+We’ll look at this in 1 Thessalonians 5:14, and then samples of gender related changes to the word “man” in Romans 2:1-11 and Micah 6:8.

 Detractors of this practice see it as an effort to force a gender-neutral inclusiveness upon the Scriptures where non-exists.
 The defenders say the practice is more accurate to the original in cases where ἀδελφοί is not gender specific and is, instead, a reference to all believers.
 One example is 1 Thessalonians 5:14: